 - Rented house in place of employment and own house in different city

-- Own flat in city of employment and stay on rented house in same city
+- Own house in city of employment and stay on rented house in same city

-- Own flat in city of employment and stay with parents/siblings in the same city and pay them rent
+- Own house in city of employment and stay with parents/siblings in the same city and pay them rent

 - Rented house in different city and own house at place of employment